GCRF-BBR: The Tick Cell Biobank: outposts in Asia, Africa and South America.

 (BBSRC grant no. BB/P024378/1)

-This 3-year project funded by the BBSRC Global Challenges Research Fund (GCRF) BBSRC-CGRF Funding will establish outposts of the parent Tick Cell Biobank in Malaysia, Kenya and Brazil.
+This project, which ran from 2017 to 2021 and was funded by the BBSRC Global Challenges Research Fund (GCRF) BBSRC-CGRF Funding, has established outposts of the parent Tick Cell Biobank in Malaysia, Kenya and Brazil.
 The aim is to facilitate uptake of tick cell lines by researchers in South-East Asia, Africa and South America through local access to cell lines and associated training.
 This is needed because, while there is a year-on-year increase in scientific publications reporting use of tick cell lines, and on average over half of these deal with tick and tick-borne disease problems of lower-and-middle-income countries (LMIC), only a tiny proportion of this research is actually carried out in LMIC laboratories.

 Numbers of publications using tick cell lines (blue) that deal with LMIC ticks and tick cell disease problems (red)